 Since the time of Mendel, genes are known to us, although, their chemical structure was not well studied until 1953.
 So we can say, periodically, its definition has changed.

-Yet another definition of a gene which is more satisfactory which states, “genes encode structural and functional proteins.”
+Yet another definition of a gene that is more satisfactory states, “genes encode structural and functional proteins.”
 It is a reliable and decent explanation but here even, partially!